SSDBM/2024/callposter.md

 ## Research Posters

 There will be a poster session where participants will have the opportunity to present their ongoing research with new problems/solutions; and receive feedback from the community.
-Accepted posters will also be given a short presentation slot in the conference (To be confirmed).
+Accepted posters will also be given a short presentation slot in the conference.

 Posters will be subject to a very light scope and presentation check.
 The number of accepted posters is limited by the  poster space available.